ffelten/CrazyRL/README.md

 ## Simulation
 `render_mode = "human"`

-The simulation is a simple particle representation on a 3D cartesian reference base on Crazyflie [lighthouse reference frame](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/terminology_definitions/).
+The simulation is a simple particle representation on a 3D cartesian reference based on Crazyflie [lighthouse reference frame](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/terminology_definitions/).
 It is sufficient since the control of the CrazyFlies is quite high level already.

 ## Real